LyizDuarte/LyizDuarte/README.md

 <h2>🚀 Current Learning:</h2>

-I'm currently learning **TypeScript**, **SocketIo** and **Tailwindcss**.
+I'm currently learning **Tailwindcss**.
 The goal is to evolve professionally, explore new opportunities and delve even deeper into the world of programming, in addition to having become very interested in technologies..
 </div>

 <div align="center">